Land Rover Discovery Sport review - MPG, CO2 and running costs

 - 2Engines, performance and driveNot exciting to drive, but ride and refinement are right towards the top of the class

-- 3MPG, CO2 and Running Costs - currently readingDespite clever mild hybrid tech, the Discovery Sport is still thirstier than many rivals
+- 3MPG, CO2 and Running Costs - currently readingClever mild hybrid tech and a new PHEV model help make the Discovery Sport a more economical choice

 - 5Practicality, comfort and boot spacePracticality and versatility are the main draws of the Land Rover Discovery Sport, with a huge boot, seven seats and masses of space

 - 6Reliability and SafetyA strong Euro NCAP result points to the excellent safety credentials of the Discovery Sport, although reliability could improve